 What is Lean Six Sigma Methodology ?

-What is Lean Six Sigma ?
-Today’s economical environment is very competitive.
-Companies and organizations are seeking the ways of increasing productivity, solving problems and decreasing costs.
+What is Lean Six Sigma Methodology ?
+Today’s economic environment is very competitive.
+Companies and organizations are seeking ways of increasing productivity, solving problems and decreasing costs.
 A collaborative team effort is much needed to improve decision making for this purpose.
 Six Sigma principles provide techniques to improve the quality of a process or product.
-This article reviews the Six Sigma and Lean Six Sigma concepts and lists the key differences between them.
+This article reviews the Six Sigma and Lean Six Sigma principles and lists the key differences between them.